 Q: Should I Be Worried if a Rape Kit Exists for a Sex Crime of Which I Have Been Accused?

 A: Rape kits serve as extremely strong evidence in court, primarily because these analyses can directly connect the evidence to the precise DNA of the offender.
 If the victim in your case has undergone a rape kit, strongly consider hiring a criminal defense lawyer from our firm to protect your rights.

 Lawyer for Sex Crimes Investigations in Cincinnati, Ohio

 All criminal charges begin with an investigation.
-Just because a person is investigated, does not ultimately mean he or she will be charged with a criminal offense.
+Just because law enforcement investigates a person does not mean they will be charged with a criminal offense.
 Be proactive in protecting your freedoms.
-Call an experienced criminal defense attorney to deter the investigation against you today.
+Call Joslyn Law Firm, a criminal defense firm with the experience required to make the best of an investigation against you.

-Joslyn Law Firm advises clients during sex crimes investigations throughout the Cincinnati-Middletown-Wilmington metropolitan area and nearby counties including Georgetown in Brown County, Cincinnati in Hamilton County, Batavia in Clermont County, and Wilmington in Clinton County.
+Joslyn Law Firm advises clients during sex crimes investigations throughout the Cincinnati-Middletown-Wilmington metropolitan area and nearby counties including Georgetown in Brown County, Cincinnati in Hamilton County, Lebanon in Warren County, Oxford in Butler County, Batavia in Clermont County, Wilmington in Clinton County, and Preble County Indiana.

 Call us at (513) 399-6289 for a free consultation on your case.